 Welcome to the CVRP Applied Ethics Vocational Rehabilitation Practice Learning Module.
 On completion of the program, 4 ethics CEU credits will be awarded.
-Registrants need only to submit the completion certificate to to the CVRP administrator(s) for update of CEU reports.
+Registrants need only to download the completion certificate from the completed program and upload it to the CVRP website for update of CEU reports.

 Traditionally most vocational rehabilitation decisions are thought to be based on consideration of the client’s physical, social, economic, education and vocational history; expressed interests and goals; and available service provider, family and community resource.
 However, when making ethical decisions, Certified Vocational Rehabilitation Professionals are also influenced by their own personal values, the values of their client and the values present in their organizational culture.
 As a result of conflicts among these values, Certified Vocational Rehabilitation Professionals frequently confront ethical dilemmas.